sagemath/sage/src/doc/en/developer/github.rst

 We value documentation as much as the code.
 Hence the Sage GitHub repo provides documentation previews before a stable release is published to the official site `<https://doc.sagemath.org>`_.
-Developers are expected to check the previews during the development process.
+Developers are expected to check the previews.
 Several GitHub workflows work together to create the previews.

 As mentioned above, for a check on a PR (say #12345), an HTML documentation preview is published to `<https://doc-pr-12345--sagemath.netlify.app>`_ by the